decentraland/old-documentation/_posts/sdk-reference/2018-01-07-blockchain-operations.md

 npm i web3
 ```

+> IMPORTANT: The SDK works with version _0.20.6_ of the Web3 library.
+It doesn't currently support newer versions.

 Below is a sample that uses this API to get the contents of a block in the blockchain.

 {% raw %}